sudarshan2401/tp/docs/UserGuide.md

 ### Starting a lesson : `startlesson /c`

 Starts a lesson of your chosen class. <br>
-This increases the total number of lessons conducted in your `Class` and resets all `Student` attendance to absent.
+This increases the total number of lessons conducted in your `Class` and changes all `Student` to absent.

 **Command Format**: `startlesson /c CLASS_NAME`

+**Example**
+- `startlesson /c CS2103T`: Increases the `Class` CS2103T's number of lessons by 1 and sets all `Student` in CS2103T as absent so that you can mark attendance.

 **Sample Usage**: